kilashoww/app-IMC/README.md

 # Calcul de l'IMC (BMI Calculator)

-This is a game from "apprendre à coder" learning course
+This is a game from "Ecole du Web Net" learning course

 ## Table of contents